ed-chin-git/DS-Unit-3-Sprint-1-Software-Engineering/DS1_Unit3 Sprint1 Challenge.md

   something you pay attention to when you review code, and that you appreciate when others do the same for your code?

-## An important part of code reviews, besides readability, is clear documentation that explains the use and purpose of each method or function.
-Following clear descriptive namimg conventions also helps.
+## An important part of code reviews, besides checking readability, is looking for clear documentation that explains the use and purpose of each method or function.
+Following clear descriptive naming conventions also helps.

 - We have an awful lot of computers here, and it gets pretty confusing with slightly different things running on all of them.
 How could containers help us